puppetlabs/puppetlabs-peadm/documentation/upgrade.md

 Installation content can be downloaded from [https://puppet.com/try-puppet/puppet-enterprise/download/](https://puppet.com/try-puppet/puppet-enterprise/download/).

+Note if `pe_repo` classes have been declared (for agents with different OS/platform than your primary server - see [Install \*nix agents with PE package management](https://www.puppet.com/docs/pe/2021.7/installing_nix_agents.html#install_nix_agents_pe_package_management)), you must also stage the agent repo tarballs for the new PE version before running the `peadm::upgrade` plan, otherwise the plan will fail when it runs puppet to complete the upgrade, as it will not be able to download the agent repos from the internet.

+See [Upgrade agents without internet access](https://www.puppet.com/docs/pe/2021.7/upgrading_agents.html#upgrade_agents_without_internet_access) for the location of the agent staging directory on the primary server.
+From the **Puppet Release Information & Downloads** page linked in the agent upgrade documentation, select the required PE version and navigate to the **Agent Repos** section to download the corresponding agent repo tarball.
+Ensure the files are prefetched/downloaded from the correct section - the agent repo staging directory expects the agent ___repo___ tarballs (`.tar.gz`), NOT the agent package downloads available from the same page.

 ## Online usage

-The `peadm::install` plan can be configured to download installation content directly to hosts.
-To configure online installation, set the `download_mode` parameter of the `peadm::install` plan to `direct`.
+The `peadm::upgrade` plan can be configured to download installation content directly to hosts.
+To configure online installation, set the `download_mode` parameter of the `peadm::upgrade` plan to `direct`.
 The direct mode is often more efficient when PE hosts have a route to the internet.

 ## Usage over the Orchestrator transport

-The peadm::upgrade plan can be used with the Orchestrator (pcp) transport, provided that the Bolt executor is running as root on the primary.
+The `peadm::upgrade` plan can be used with the Orchestrator (pcp) transport, provided that the Bolt executor is running as root on the primary.
 To use the Orchestrator transport prepare an inventory file such as the following to set the default transport to be `pcp`, but the primary specifically to be `local`.

 ```
 ---